AstarNetwork/builders-program/README.md

 - A technically capable team that is transparent and ambitious.
 - Your team has the community's best interest at heart.

-### How long will it take before I hear back from you?

-You should hear back from us within a few days of posting on the forum.